BROKENNESS REDEEMED

 I understood entirely how this felt: it mirrored my own bone-cracking transformation to wholeness.

-All my life I been athletic and energetic.
-I had even been a lifeboat crewman in the Coast Guard, as well as a shipboard navigator who climbed onto buoys in bays and the ocean, using my sextant to fix their position.
-Even as I approached 50, I still led a vigorous life and was untroubled at the thought of aging.
+All my life, I have been athletic and energetic.
+I have even been a lifeboat crewman in the Coast Guard and a shipboard navigator who climbed onto buoys in bays and the ocean, using my sextant to fix their position.
+Even as I approached 50, I still led a vigorous life and was untroubled by the thought of aging.

 WHEN GOD TAKES AWAY OUR HEALTH